aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 #### Community Lists

-AVD supports 2 different data models for extended ACLs:
+AVD supports 2 different data models for community lists:

 - The legacy `community_lists` data model that can be used for compatibility with the existing deployments.
 - The improved `ip_community_lists` data model.

 Both data models can coexist without conflicts, as different keys are used: `community_lists` vs `ip_community_lists`.
-Access list names must be unique.
+Community list names must be unique.

-The legacy data model supports simplified community list definition that only allows rules to be defined as strings:
+The legacy data model supports simplified community list definition that only allows a single action to be defined as string:

 ```yaml
 community_lists: